nemo1105/protoc-gen-go-implement/README.md

 [中文文档](README_zh.md)

 `protoc-gen-go-implement` is a Go `protoc` plugin that generates empty gRPC/Connect service implementations returning “not implemented” errors.
-It supports single-file and multi-file layouts.
-Use `package_suffix` to emit implementations in a separate package (dot-importing the proto package), `target` to pick gRPC or Connect, and it works with `paths=source_relative`.
+It supports single-file or multi-file output so you can quickly scaffold services or split per-method placeholders.
+Use `package_suffix` to emit implementations in a separate package, choose gRPC or Connect via `target`, and it works with `paths=source_relative`.

 ## Install